bendourthe/online-portfolio/README.md

 # Online portfolio

-## This repository contains all the codes and files that I wrote to develop my online portfolio.
+## This repository contains the codes and files that were written during the development of my online portfolio.
 Feel free to check it out at www.dourthe.tech